Q6: My Samsung Z3 Corporate SM-Z300H is not detected by Odin. What should I do?

 - Start Flashing:

-- Do not disconnect, move the cable, or touch the device until the process is fully complete.
-Disconnecting mid-flash is how devices get bricked.
+- It is crucial not to disconnect, move the cable, or touch the device until the process is fully completed.
+Disconnecting mid-flash is a common cause of bricked devices.

 - Wait and Reboot:

-- Once flashing finishes successfully, disconnect the device.
+- Once the flashing finishes successfully, disconnect your device.

 - Power on your device.
-The first boot will take longer than usual — give it up to 8 minutes.
+The initial boot after a flash will take longer than usual, sometimes up to 8 minutes.
+Allow it sufficient time to complete.

 Video Guide for Flashing